-Grandma's favorite boiled custard recipes make the best egg custard sauces you have ever tasted.
+Grandma's favorite old fashioned boiled custard recipes make the best egg custard sauces you have ever tasted.
 They are deliciously smooth, rich, and creamy, and they compliment any dessert.

 These custards taste ever so much better than those made from any store-bought mix.
 They are truly worth the little extra time it takes to prepare them.